 Relating DEB processes to physiology

 We aimed to identify the DEBkiss parameters responsible for observed whole-organism effects of rearing M. menidia in hypoxia by applying a correction factor to modify one or more parameters with decreasing oxygen based on inhibition of or damage to a SU.
+The SU controls assimilation, the transformation of food (or yolk) and oxygen into compounds that will go to structure, maintenance, or reproduction (Kooijman, 2010a; Jager, 2018).
 Although oxygen can be a limiting substrate in SUs, previous work suggests that M. menidia embryos only become metabolically oxygen-limited below a critical level of 2.04 mg L-1 (Schwemmer, 2023), while it remains oxygen-independent at the treatments for which we have data (2.7, 3.1, 4.2, and 7.7 mg L-1; Schwemmer et al., 2020).
 We therefore considered a single-substrate growth SU in which food or egg buffer was the substrate.
 The mathematical characterization of inhibition and damage is in Section 2.5.

 Inhibiting agents reversibly bind to SUs, preventing them from accepting substrates to proceed with their reaction.
 Damage, in contrast, induces dysfunction that is irreversible upon removal of the damaging agent; however, damaged SUs can be repaired or replaced (Muller et al., 2019).
 The idea is that hypoxia induces the production of compounds that in turn bind to SUs.
-We used existing information on the physiological responses of fish early life stages to hypoxia to identify the following candidate DEBkiss parameters to which to apply the hypoxia-based correction factor: maximum assimilation rate, conversion efficiency of assimilates into structure (growth), maximum somatic maintenance rate, embryo mortality rate, and post-hatch mortality rate.
+We used existing information on the physiological responses of fish early life stages to hypoxia to identify the following candidate DEBkiss parameters to which to apply the hypoxia-based correction factor: maximum assimilation rate (JaAm), conversion efficiency of assimilates into structure (growth, yVA), maximum somatic maintenance rate (JvM, mg mm-3 d-1), embryo mortality rate (µemb), and post-hatch mortality rate (µlar).
 Hypoxia effects on growth and hatching time can occur either through inhibition of assimilation or through damage that reduces the conversion efficiency of assimilates to growth.
-Hypoxia impact on survival may be caused directly through damage or by inhibition of damage repair processes.
+Hypoxia may impact survival directly through damage or by inhibition of damage repair processes.
 Hypoxia impact on somatic maintenance rate may be most plausibly represented as damage.
-We now discuss how these abstract concepts, damage and inhibition, may relate to observations on hypoxia.
+Inhibition of or damage to SUs could affect these parameters as a direct or indirect result of several hypoxia responses in fish, such as anaerobic respiration, behavior, and action of hypoxia-inducible factors (Farrell and Brauner, 2009).
+A detailed review of how these mechanisms relate to the DEB parameters and SUs can be found in the Supplementary Materials.